 — Cheryl Woodman (@HonestyForSkin) 18 June 2018

-Most bananas have a medium GL and in my opinion are best avoided for clear skin eating.
+Most bananas have a medium GL and in my opinion, are best avoided for clear skin eating.
+Why?
+Because the science proves it and because I’ve seen them be a direct cause of acne breakouts in the Acne Clinic.

 Can Bananas Cause Cystic Acne?